German Gingerbread Cookies ~ Lebkuchen

 Makes about 30 cookies

-- ½ package Lebkuchen spice or make your own by mixing ½ tbsp cinnamon, ½ tsp cloves, ⅛ tsp each of mace, coriander, cardamom, ginger, and nutmeg
+- ½ package Lebkuchen spice or make your own by mixing ½ tablespoon cinnamon, ½ teaspoon cloves, ⅛ teaspoon each of mace, coriander, cardamom, ginger, and nutmeg

-- nuts to decorate (walnuts or halved almonds)
+- nuts to decorate, such as walnuts or halved almonds

-- Put butter, molasses, and corn syrup into a small pot and heat just until butter has melted.
+- Put butter, molasses, and corn syrup into a small pot and heat just until butter melts.

-- Into a large bowl, mix together the flour, brown sugar, spices, baking powder, and salt.
+- In a large bowl, mix together the flour, brown sugar, spice mix, baking powder, and salt.

 - Stir butter mixture into dry ingredients, mixing well.